Building eCommerce websites is not the end of the battle, rather the beginning of the next one –how to make sales effectively!

 You will find here links for the Return Policy and Shipping Policy below the checkout button.
 Again, to help a user in case he or she faces any issues, the page comes with information like customer care number, Live Chat, sales support number, and contact information.

 ASOS is one of the prominent eCommerce stores in the fashion industry.
 Here, once you have decided the item you want to purchase along with color/size, etc. you will find a pop-up come up.
 It offers you the option to go back to the bag or go ahead with the checkout.
 It offers you a summary of the selected items along with their images.

 You can continue with the checkout process as a guest, or go ahead and sign in/register.
 The checkout page comes with a summary of items you chose, left side with the actions you need to follow starting with a space to add in a promo code you have, followed by a field to recognize your email.
 The right side of this webpage consists of all the details of the product you chose.

 The next section is about product delivery.
 Here you have the click & collect option and an option to add in your delivery address.
 You also get a flexible option to choose between a fast delivery and low-cost delivery along with the price and expected date of product arrival.

 In order to provide delivery updates, the new customers are requested to provide their name and mobile number.
 Lastly, it asks you to fill in your billing address and provides you a new summary including it.
 After that, you will be offered the option to make payment and place an order.

 The checkout page is simple and makes use of less attractive elements and colors but, uses of the right functions which are needed to get ahead.

 All these checkout pages have made their way to the customers in an effective manner.
 This does not mean that they are only the best ones you can have!
 This simply means that these checkout pages come with some valuable information that you could use for your eCommerce site as well.
-Different checkout pages give you an interesting view about how things can turn when a certain feature is applied in there.
+Different checkout pages give you an interesting view of how things can turn when a certain feature is applied there.